in2code-de/in2publish_core/Documentation/Events/VoteIfSearchingForRelatedRecordsByFlexFormShouldBeSkipped.md

 This event will be triggered each time the Content Publisher identified a TCA type `flex` field and resolved the FlexForm configuration and data, but before the related records are going to be searched.

-FlexForms define TCA which is dynamically embedded into a record based on the records properties, which makes it a dynamic version of the TCA.
-Hence, the Content Publisher can not pre-process the FlexForms and trigger the event `VoteIfSearchingForRelatedRecordsByPropertyShouldBeSkipped` which would be used for "normal" TCA relations.

 ## What

 * `recordFinder`: The instance of the `RecordFinder` which is going to be used to search for records.